yuzie007/mpltern/docsrc/conventions.rst

 By this convention, the three variables can be treated on an equal footing.
 The exceptions are the span-plots like ``ax.axtline``.
-Since in these methods only one of the variables is given, in principle it is not possible whether the given value is already normalized or not.
+Since in these methods only one of the variables is given, in principle it is not possible to know whether the given value is already normalized or not.
-**To avoid confusions, it is strongly suggested to normalize the three variables beforehand outside mpltern.**
+**To avoid confusions, it is strongly suggested to normalize the three variables on the user side.**